Abhinayy27/monitoring_agent/README.md

 ## Overview

-This project uses GitHub Actions to automatically check the IEEE Xplore website every 12 hours for the publication of ICONAT 2025 proceedings.
+This project uses GitHub Actions to automatically check the IEEE Xplore website twice daily (00:00 and 12:00 UTC) for the publication of ICONAT 2025 proceedings.
 When detected, it sends an email notification and updates its state to prevent duplicate notifications.

 **Target Page:** https://ieeexplore.ieee.org/xpl/conhome/1845744/all-proceedings

+**Email Recipient:** babhinay27@gmail.com

 ## How It Works

-1. **Scheduled Execution**: GitHub Actions runs the monitoring script every 12 hours (configurable)
+1. **Scheduled Execution**: GitHub Actions runs the monitoring script twice daily at **00:00 UTC (midnight)** and **12:00 UTC (noon)**
 2. **State Check**: The script first checks `state.json` to see if a notification has already been sent
-3. **Page Fetching**: If not notified, it fetches the IEEE Xplore page with a realistic User-Agent
+3. **Page Fetching**: Uses **Playwright (headless browser)** to render JavaScript content and fetch the IEEE Xplore page.
+Falls back to `requests` if Playwright fails.
-4. **HTML Parsing**: BeautifulSoup extracts the "All Proceedings" section and individual proceeding entries
+4. **HTML Parsing**: BeautifulSoup extracts individual proceeding entries from the rendered page content
-5. **Detection**: Checks if any proceeding entry contains both "2025" and "ICONAT" in the same entry
+5. **Detection**: Checks if any proceeding entry contains both "2025" and "ICONAT" in the same entry (e.g., "2025 4th International Conference for Advancement in Technology (ICONAT)")
-6. **Notification**: If found, sends an email via Gmail SMTP
+6. **Notification**: If found, sends an email via Gmail SMTP to `babhinay27@gmail.com`
 7. **State Update**: Updates `state.json` to mark as notified and commits it back to the repository

 ## Setup Instructions